Du descriptif au prescriptif : les différentes étapes du modèle de maturité analytique Alteryx

 What it looks like: Automation can enhance repeatable processes, such as aggregating data, running analytics workflows, creating reports, or even running advanced machine learning or AI models.
 Its capabilities serve as a strong foundation throughout the analytics maturity continuum.

-Benefits: Time-savings, cost-savings, and fewer manual errors
+Benefits: Time-savings, cost-savings, and fewer manual errors.

 Alteryx product: Designer Desktop, our flagship product, is a great analytics solution for automation.
 Designer offers self-service data preparation and no-code, low-code modeling, helping you automate your data preparation, model building, and virtually any analytics workflow imaginable.